-In the land of The Seven Species, the Holy Land, many new vegan options for dining have popped up, during the past couple of years.
+In the land of The Seven Species, the Holy Land, many new vegan options for dining have popped up in the past couple of years.
 A growing awareness to the vegan lifestyle is creating demand for a fresh, delicious and exciting new vegan food places.

 Arrival – Tel Aviv-Jaffa